navinaamuthan/navinaamuthan/README.md

 Hey there!👋 Thanks for visiting my profile!

-I'm Navina Amuthan, an Undergraduate student in Information Science and Engineering.
+I'm Navina Amuthan, an Associate Implementation Engineer in the Planning Suite of E2Open with an undergraduate Degree in Information Science and Engineering.
 I love to work with numbers, curate insights, curious to create stuffs for the web and do all-things-tech💻.

 Currently focusing on learning to analyse patterns and insights for implementing data-driven decisions through Advanced ML and Deep Learning.